-Conclusion Waste Go succeeded in delivering high quality results, in a short period of time and in less than optimal weather conditions.
-The overall health of the lagoon has been vastly improved.
+Conclusion Waste Go succeeded in delivering high quality results, in a short period of time and in less-than-optimal weather conditions.
+After initial inoculation and maintenance treatments over the last year, the overall health of the lagoon has been vastly improved.
 From the quality of the sludge and increased capacity of the lagoon, to the water quality and complete elimination of foul odors, cell 1 and 2 at Buck Creek have begun their journey to an increased life span and enhanced biological breakdown for as long as Waste Go is used.
-By increasing hydraulic capacity and creating a much healthier and environmentally friendly lagoon system, Waste Go will postpone mechanical intervention until capacity becomes limited.
-Inevitably, dredging will be required due to the buildup of non-volatile mineral matter.
-When dredged, this high-quality sludge can be more easily disposed of, creating additional savings.
-Waste Go has recommended a continuing maintenance dosage for Buck Creek that will see to the continued biological breakdown of sludge, new incoming wastewater and healthy water quality levels.
-Brazeau County will continue the dosage and Waste Go will have Hydrasurvey or another third-party lagoon tester to take new samples and tests at the end of summer 2019.
-Waste Go intends to prove that for a fraction of the cost of traditional treatments and mechanical dredging, biological treatment can be a long-term solution to a healthy lagoon system.
+By increasing hydraulic capacity and creating a much healthier and environmentally friendly lagoon system, Waste Go will postpone mechanical intervention for possibly decades until capacity becomes limited due to biodegraded material.
+When the need for dredging does finally occur, the high-quality biodegraded sludge can be easily disposed of, creating additional savings.
+Waste Go has recommended a continual maintenance dose (weekly) for Buck Creek that will see to the continued biological breakdown of sludge, new incoming wastewater and healthy water quality levels.
+Brazeau County has agreed to continue ongoing maintenance doses and Waste Go will have Hydra Survey or another third-party lagoon tester takes new samples and tests every 2-3 years for analysis.
+Waste Go proves that for a fraction of the cost of traditional treatments and mechanical dredging, biological augmentation can be a long-term solution to a healthy lagoon system